 If coffee makes you edgy or stops you sleeping but you struggle to give it up then, fear not, because there’s a host of caffeine-free (i.e., stimulant-free) alternatives out there.
 And the good news is that they taste great.

-With its ocher shade and fruity flavor, this drink — also known as redbush tea — is a herbal tea that’s commonly prepared in the same way as regular black tea.
+With its ocher shade and fruity flavour, this drink — also known as redbush tea — is a herbal tea that’s commonly prepared in the same way as regular black tea.
 As well as being packed with antioxidants, rooibos contains neither caffeine nor theine, making it a perfect partner for anyone looking to cut their consumption of stimulants.

 This drink, often associated with northern France, is made from the chicory plant or, more precisely, cichorium intybus root.
 It is then processed like coffee beans.
 After being dried, it is roasted, then ground and flavored.
 The powder is then mixed with water or milk to be drunk like coffee, but without the caffeine.

 It’s what the Italians call “caffè d’orzo” and, like chicory coffee, this drink largely became known during World War II as a coffee substitute during times of shortages and rationing.
 Its slightly bitter taste is somewhat reminiscent of its caffeine-filled cousin, combined with a slight hint of hazelnut or toasted bread.
 It can be drunk as an instant coffee concoction by mixing a teaspoon of it with water.
 Otherwise, it can be prepared using a regular coffee maker.
 Note that spelt coffee is also available.